-B. Value of the Estate?
+What Is the Value of the Estate?

-- $25,000 OR LESS: If the value of the estate is $25,000 or less, a certified copy of the Affidavit of Collection for Personal Property (a “small estate affidavit”) is needed to transfer title in addition to the Form 400.
+- $25,000 OR LESS: If the value of the estate is $25,000 or less, a certified copy of the Affidavit of Collection for Personal Property (a “small estate affidavit”) is needed to transfer title in addition to Form 400.
 If you haven’t opened the estate the Probate Court or your attorney will assist you in determining if you qualify for a small estate.

-- GREATER THAN $25,000: If the value of the estate is greater than $25,000 or for other reasons did not qualify for a small estate, an original Certificate of Appointment from the Probate Court less than one-year-old is needed in addition to the Form 400.
+- GREATER THAN $25,000: If the value of the estate is greater than $25,000 or for other reasons did not qualify for a small estate, an original Certificate of Appointment from the Probate Court less than one year old is needed in addition to the Form 400.
 The Personal Representative may reassign the title as directed by the Will or under the intestacy statute.

 These guidelines are also important to keep in mind when acquiring a new vehicle or creating an estate plan.